gavalierm/btbm-tally/README.md

-# ESP32 BLE to MQTT Bridge
+# ESP32 TALLY light with Bluetooth control for Blackmagic Camera
 The main goal is to use ESP32 with BLE to bridge the gap between Blackmagic ATEM (not implemented yet) and Blackmagic Pocket camera.